| |

 Malaria and Meningitis.
 Travelers are advised to take precautionary measures against

-- Foreigners visiting Bihar, who hold long-term visas (more than 180
+the same.
+Foreigners visiting Bihar, who hold long-term visas (more than 180

 days), are required to obtain a Registration Certificate and Residential Permit